Hornbill-Docs/esp-config/esp-config/automation/human-task.md

 ### Task Options
 * **Do not allow completion unless checklist is 100% complete.** This option becomes available if one or more checklists have been added to the task (using the **Manage Checklist** button).
 Select this option to make the task unable to be completed while there are outstanding checklist items.
-* **Hide the completion reason field when completing the task.** Select this to set whether the Reason field is required or hidden when completion of the task happens.
+* **Hide the completion reason field when completing the task.** Select this to set whether the Reason field is required or hidden when the completion of the task happens.
 * **Show the time spent field when completing the task.** Select this to set whether the Time Spent field is hidden or shown to the user completing the task.
 * **Time spent is mandatory for completion.** This option becomes available if the above option is selected.
 Set the default time spent.